Slow road to recovery in quake-ravaged Haiti

 Cecilia Millan, Oxfam's country director in Haiti, said the two-year anniversary "must be a call to action" and lamented an "apparent slowness of reconstruction."

-The outbreak of a cholera epidemic that has sickened more than half a million people and taken more than 6,500 lives since October 2010, along with a disputed presidential election and a political crisis that later deprived Haitian President Michel Martelly of a working government for months have only complicated the quake recovery.
+A cholera outbreak that has sickened more than half a million people and killed more than 7,000 since October 2010, along with a disputed presidential election and a political crisis that deprived Haitian President Michel Martelly of a working government for months have complicated the recovery.

 In an address to parliament on Monday, Martelly laid out Haiti's stark reality: more than 8 million people live without electricity, 5 million are illiterate and 8 out of 10 Haitians live on less than $2 a day.